-In the main, synthetic drugs are not produced in Ireland (Garda National Drugs and Organised Crime Bureau (GNDOCB), personal communication).
-However, the synthetic drug market is continually changing; as highlighted in previous workbooks, pre-precursor (alphaphenylacetoacetonitrile [APAAN], Benzylcyanide) and precursors (PMK and BMK which are used in the manufacture of 3,4-Methylenedioxymethamphetamine [MDMA] and amphetamine) were detected in Ireland in 2013 (An Garda Siochana and Police Service of Northern Ireland 2016).
-More recently, four separate 'box labs' were detected in Youghal, Co Cork; Tralee, Co Kerry; Lusk, north Co Dublin and in Dublin 8, suggesting that methamphetamine was being produced albeit on a small scale (An Garda Siochana and Police Service of Northern Ireland 2016).
+As stated in the Drugs and Crime workbook, National Report 2017, synthetic drugs are not produced in Ireland (personal communication, GNDOCB, 2017).
+However, the synthetic drug market is continually changing; as highlighted in previous workbooks, pre-precursors (APAAN, benzyl cyanide) and precursors (PMK and BMK), which are used in the manufacture of 3,4-methylenedioxymethamphetamine [MDMA] and amphetamine were detected in Ireland in 2013 (An Garda Siochana and Police Service of Northern Ireland 2016).
+More recently, four separate 'box labs' were detected in Youghal, Co Cork; Tralee, Co Kerry; Lusk, North County Dublin; and in Dublin 8, suggesting that methamphetamine was being produced, albeit on a small (An Garda Siochana and Police Service of Northern Ireland 2016).